Dirty Rotten Scoundrels poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Dirty Rotten Scoundrels against these established plot points, we can identify how Frank Oz utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Dirty Rotten Scoundrels within the comedy genre.

 Frank Oz's Structural Approach